You are not alone. We can help. Please reach out to our nursing manager Mackenzie Murawsky at 403 984 6214 or email.

 We are committed to being a catalyst for groundbreaking pediatric cancer research and providing hospital support programs to ensure that Alberta families receive the best hospital care right here in the province.

-The new Kids Cancer Care Education Support Program, launched in February 2016, will help address some of these issues by offering young people disadvantaged by cancer a full range of program and services during their primary and secondary school years.
-When they are ready for post-secondary education, the Derek Wandzura Memorial Scholarship for childhood cancer survivors and patients helps them move beyond cancer and pursue their dreams.
+Over 75 per cent of childhood cancer survivors live with at least one chronic health condition and a third of these are severe or life-threatening.
+Our Education Support Program is designed to address some of the learning-related issues caused by cancer treatments.
+Our online and in-home tutoring program helps young people disadvantaged by cancer get a solid academic foundation during their primary and secondary school years.
+When they are ready for post-secondary education, the Derek Wandzura Memorial Scholarship for childhood cancer survivors and patients helps them to move beyond cancer and pursue their dreams.

-Our outreach programs, offered all year long, are designed to help young people and their parents escape the demands of cancer, if only for an evening or afternoon, while building the friendships and resources they need while on their cancer journey and beyond.
+Our recreational and therapeutic outreach programs, offered all year long, are designed to help young people and their parents escape the demands of cancer, if only for an evening or afternoon, while building the friendships, resources and resilience they need for the long journey ahead.

 “Kids Cancer Care was there from the beginning.
 They seem to understand that dealing with a disease like this is a long-term issue for the family, and that support is really very important for many months and years after a major event like this transforms a family.”Parent of childhood cancer survivor